bhardwajhritwik/FoodCorner/README.md

 # FoodCorner
-An App made by Team EXE.
+An App made by Team .EXE